MAKE IT YOUR BUSINESS –HARNESS THE POWER OF THE SDG’s

 Make it Your Business – Harness the Power of the SDG’s

 We live in complex and disruptive times – perhaps more than at any other time in modern history.
 If only there were a framework that business could leverage to address our global challenges while also providing a roadmap for increased economic success of our businesses, people, customers and planet… We have good news for you!
-The 2021 Summit will introduce the framework of the United Nations Sustainable Development Goals (SDG’s); what they are, why you should care and how the SDG’s can create value when they are used as a strategic north star in guiding direction and sustainability work.
+The 2021 Summit will introduce the framework of the global Sustainable Development Goals (SDG’s); what they are, why you should care and how the SDG’s can create value when they are used as a strategic north star in guiding direction and sustainability work.

 The 2021 Sustainable Business Summit is where sustainability professionals will connect in a powerful virtual format.
 It’s the place to gain critical industry insights on a range of relevant sustainability topics, meet with industry leaders and share insights in smaller groups with facilitated networking discussions.
 This isn’t just another Zoom call.
 Remo, the digital conference platform for the 2021 Summit, is about interaction.
 Join us to listen, learn and exchange ideas on sustainability trends and the changes your business faces.
 Get inspired, more connected and better equipped to make meaningful progress during this decade of action!

 · Connect and meet with national, regional and local sustainability leaders.

 · Gain critical industry insights from our keynote panelists, moderators, organizers, and summit sponsors.

 · Network with peers and meet potential new business partners.

 · No travel, less costs and more sustainable – reduce your carbon footprint by joining us from the location of your choice!

 Keynote Interview: What are the SDG’s & How Do They Align To Advance Business?